ryanstraight/resources/README.md

 I’ll do my best to keep this organized but I apologize if it’s perhaps a little untidy.
 If you feel like something should be added, go ahead and do a pull request and I’ll check it out.
+You may find the occasional affiliate link.

 # Graphics and Design